epigen/enrichment_analysis/README.md

 **pycisTarget.** Genomic region set TFBS (Transcription Factor Binding Site) motif enrichment analysis was performed using pycisTarget (ver) [ref].
 The following databases were queried [pycisTarget_databases].

-Furthermore, genomic regions (query- and background-sets) were mapped to genes using GREAT (without background) and then analyzed as gene sets as described below for a complementary and extended perspective.
+Furthermore, genomic regions (query- and background-sets) were mapped to genes using GREAT (without background) and then analyzed as gene sets as described below for a complementary perspective.

 **Gene set enrichment analyses (GSEA)**